 - Section 1.
 The SBSRD Board shall consist of five to seven persons, each of whom shall be a qualified elector of the District. - Section 2.
-The Summit Council, as the Governing Body will oversee the appointment to, or removal of, members from the SBSRD Board. - Section 3.
+The Summit County Council, as the Governing Body will oversee the appointment to, or removal of, members from the SBSRD Board. - Section 3.
 Board member qualification: - 3.1 A Board member must, during the term of office, reside within the boundaries of the District and be a registered voter at the location of the Board member's residence. - 3.2 No elected or appointed member of the governing board of a special district may be a full or part-time employee of the District while serving on the District's Board. - Section 4.
 Except as otherwise provided in this section, the terms of office of members of the Board shall be (4) years, commencing upon their appointment.
 The terms shall be staggered so that each year, as nearly as may be, two Board terms shall expire.
-The new members (or re-appointed existing members) will take office after taking the oath at the next SBSRD Board meeting. - Section 5.
-Vacancies, other than by expiration of term, shall be filled for the unexpired term by appointment of the Summit Council.
+The new members (or re-appointed existing members) will take office after taking the following oath/affirmation at the next SBSRD Board meeting: "I do solemnly swear (or affirm) that I will support, obey and defend the Constitution of the United States and the Constitution of this State, and that I will discharge the duties of my office with fidelity." - Section 5.
+Vacancies, other than by expiration of term, shall be filled for the unexpired term by appointment of the Summit County Council.
 The newly appointed SBSRD Board member's term shall expire when the term of the member replaced would ordinarily have expired. - Section 6.
 Regular attendance of Board members at regularly scheduled Board meetings, special meetings and Board retreats is closely linked to the District's ability to achieve annual goals established by the Board.
 Electronic and/or teleconference participation is generally available to members who cannot attend in person for good reason.
 Any Board member who accrues three or more absences in any ninety-day time period, or who fails to attend in-person at least 50% of all meetings and retreats held in any ninety-day time period, may be subject to a motion of removal from the Board.
 This motion may be made by any Board member present at a regularly scheduled meeting.
 All Board members are eligible to vote.
 If the motion for removal passes, the District Director will formally request action of the Summit County Council for removal and replacement of the subject Board member. - Section 7.
 Board Resignation.
 Board members who move out of the District will be required to submit a letter of resignation to the Summit County Council, as the Governing Body.
 Any Board member who chooses to resign before the end of his/her term for other personal or professional reasons shall submit a letter of resignation to the Summit County Council (c/o County Manager) thanking them for the opportunity to serve and stating his/her reason for leaving.
 The unexpired term will be filled in accordance with section 5, above. - Section 8.
 Board Per Diem Compensation - 8.1 SBSRD Administrative Control Board members may receive annual compensation and per diem compensation within the limits established by law, for service on the board.
-(Utah Code 17B-1- 307) - 8.1.1 Effective January, 2016, Board members may receive a per diem of \$60 per official meeting attended, not to exceed 12 meetings per calendar year, to be paid for all District Board meetings and work sessions in which they participate in person or by teleconference.
+(Utah Code 17B-1-307) - 8.1.1 Effective January, 2016, Board members may receive a per diem of \$60 per official meeting attended, not to exceed 12 meetings per calendar year, to be paid for all District Board meetings and work sessions in which they participate in person or by teleconference.